French submarine Amazone (1916): Construction and service

 Amazone was ordered by the Greek Navy in 1913, based on a design by Maxime Laubeuf.
 The ship, which was initially designated X, was confiscated by the French Government on 30 May 1917 during World War I.

-Amazone was built in the Schneider shipyard in Chalon-sur-Saone.
+Amazone was built in the Schneider shipyard in Chalon-sur-Saône.
 It was laid down in 1913, launched in August 1916, and completed in June 1917.
 It was named after the mythological creatures, the Amazons.

 After its launching, Amazone served on the Adriatic Sea until 1918, when it was assigned to the 3rd Submarine Flotilla, based in Moudros, Greece.
 On 20 April 1928, she was renamed Amazone II to release the name for a new submarine, Amazone.
 Amazone II was struck from the Naval Register in July 1932.